Subscribe and join our community of curious HR Professionals and Managers.

 One final (counter-intuitive) remark: you may see an uptick in productivity in the final stage of employee disengagement.
-For example, if an employee is seeking new jobs or receiving offers, a sense of freedom and control may be reestablished.
-This restored optimism can have a positive effect on their current productivity
+A restored sense of optimism and control can positively impact their productivity.

 The most important thing to consider is if the employee’s attitude and behaviour are impacted by something outside of the organization’s control.

-For example, are they going through a divorce, do they have a young child or a family member to care for and is draining their energy, have they been ill recently, and so on.
+For example, are they going through a divorce, experiencing mental health issues, do they have a young child or a family member to care for that is draining their energy, have they been ill recently, and so on.
 Make sure to speak to your employees about these aspects of their life.

 Offer support while they are going through a difficult time.

-Suggestions for next steps: If you’ve identified factors outside of your control that are affecting the employee’s morale, it’s time to have an open conversation with the employee about what they can deliver during this time.
-Your expectations need to be aligned so neither party ends up frustrated or disappointed.
+Suggestions for next steps: You’ve identified the external factors impacting the employee’s low morale.
+Now, it’s time to have an open conversation about what they can realistically deliver during this time.
+Simply put, you need to talk about the impact on their performance.
+Keeping your expectations clear so neither party gets frustrated or let down is vital.

 Disengagement often stems from the sheer volume and complexity of the workload you are giving your employees.
 Consider some of the following questions:

 Although it may seem counter-intuitive, disengagement often grows out of employees feeling bored and not sufficiently challenged!
 Many people go to work wishing to learn and grow.